 “We’ve been very proud of our work for Miller Lite but have come to believe that we are not fully compatible partners for the future,” said BBH New York CEO Emma Cookson, in a statement.
 “We wish them great success.”

 Draftfcb also was part of a team that won U.S media planning and buying duties on MillerCoors in November after a review.
-The team also included IPG's Initiative and WPP-backed shop Kinetic and the win resulted in the creation of a dedicated unit known as MC Media.
+The team also included IPG’s Initiative and WPP-backed Kinetic, and the win resulted in the creation of a dedicated unit known as MC Media.

-All told, MillerCoors spent more than $390 million in major measured media last year in the U.S., according to Nielsen.
+All told, MillerCoors spent more than $390 million in major media last year in the U.S. (excluding online), according to Nielsen.